-• Right-click the My Computer icon and select Properties.
+• To make the change permanently, Right-click the My Computer icon and select Properties.
 Select the Advanced tab and click the Environment Variables button.
 In the System Variables pane, select Path from the list and click Edit.
 In the Edit System Variable dialog box, move the cursor to the beginning of the string in the Variable Value field and type the full directory name followed by a semicolon (;).